mycroftwilde/Portainer_Templates/README.md

 ## Update:

-I have added a list section for other Portainer Templates, for easy reference.
+I have added a list section for other Portainer Templates.
 You can access it here: [List](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

 ### Previous Updates: